 This storage format allows files to be updated and modified efficiently.
 When a file needs to be changed, the system can simply change the exact block without having to rewrite the entire file.
 This is not an option with other data storage structures.
 Block storage also performs with low latency due to the unique identifiers within the block structure.

-Organizations need to have sufficient budget for traditional block storage systems, as the costs associated with both hiring professional managers for maintenance of the system and the investment required for the initial build-out can be significant.
-By contrast, modern block storage as a service offerings enable enterprises to flexibly leverage the power of block storage without the upfront capital costs or the need for specialist IT personnel.
+Organisations need to have sufficient budget for traditional block storage systems, as the costs associated with both hiring professional managers for maintenance of the system and the investment required for the initial build-out can be significant.
+By contrast, modern block storage as-a-service offerings enable enterprises to flexibly leverage the power of block storage without the upfront capital costs or the need for specialist IT personnel.

-File storage utilizes a graded system and is generally more user-friendly than block storage.
-The process of retrieving files in a file storage system is as simple as accessing the user-interface and searching based on the name of the file, URL, or its location within a folder.
+File storage utilises a graded system and is generally more user-friendly than block storage.
+The process of retrieving files in a file storage system is as simple as accessing the user interface and searching based on the name of the file, URL or its location within a folder.
 With block storage, the SAN needs to piece together the blocks of data to retrieve the file.

 Block storage offers great flexibility and high performance.
 This sets the system apart from file storage systems.
 However, block storage is the most expensive and workload-heavy storage system.